magicmanjack/OnlineRacer/README.md

 <img width="1625" height="916" alt="Screenshot 2025-08-15 at 12 54 49 AM" src="https://github.com/user-attachments/assets/8fdba23f-57d1-4691-b5ea-840e633dee2c" />

 ## How to make tracks (in Blender):
+When creating objects, if scaling the object, make sure to apply the scaling to the mesh data so that the scaling is represented as 1.0.
+This is because the game is unable to extract the scaling from a transformation matrix yet.
+This is just a workaround to the problem and not a permanent fix.

 To make objects collidable (so the car cannot pass through them) you must add a collider to it.
 How to do this is explained below.
-A collider must be a 2D shape, as the collision detection uses simple 2D SAT collision in the x-z plane.
+A collider must be a 2D shape, and orientated to be in the x-z plane, as the collision detection uses simple 2D SAT collision in the x-z plane.

-To create special objects you must name the object with one of the prefixes below.
+To create special objects (objects that have different functionality in the game) you must name the object with one of the prefixes below.
+There is no rules on how the object should be shaped or textured however.

 Special object name prefixes: